railwayapp/docs/src/docs/deploy/dockerfiles.md

 ==========================
 ```

-If you have a Dockerfile in your project directory, you can use `railway run`
-with no arguments to build and run your Dockerfile.

 ### Custom Dockerfile

 If you want to use a custom Dockerfile named something other than `Dockerfile`, you can use the